Ishita95-harvad/EXPERIMENTAL-SET-UP-MAS-Grid-LAB-D-SIMULATION/README.md

 docker build -t ai-energy-mas . docker run -p 8501:8501 ai-energy-mas`
 `````
+## 📜Citation(IEEE)

+If you use this code in your research, please cite the paper:
+> Bahamnia, I. (2025).
+"Hybrid Forecasting and MAS Optimization for Smart Grids", *Elsevier Energy and AI*.

 ## 🔗 Useful Links

 - UGC - MTech thesis and dissertation ( publication )